aarikpokras/stop-distance/README.md

 * If constant thrust, uncomment the thrust variable and change `thrust(t)` to `thrust` in the first line of the loop.
 * By reversing the same method, you can make any of these variables variable.

-nasa pls hire \ soon i will make a verlet 4bp integrator 🙏
+nasa pls hire&nbsp;&nbsp;soon i will make a verlet 4bp integrator 🙏